 SEPKO oil/water separators can be equipped with an integrated bypass line.
-The bypass line is dividing the peak rainwater flow in case of heavy shower: 1/3rd of the average maximum rainfall flow is directed to the SEPKO oil/water separator, and the excess flow goes via bypass.
-Although the bypass line can be used with separators of different nominal size it is particularly cost-efficient solution for smaller flow rates.
+The bypass line is dividing the peak rainwater flow in case of the heavy shower: 1/3rd of the average maximum rainfall flow is directed to the SEPKO oil/water separator, and the excess flow goes via bypass.
+Although the bypass line can be used with separators of the different nominal sizes it is a particularly cost-efficient solution for smaller flow rates.

 Bypass systems can be used when it is considered an acceptable risk not to provide full treatment for high flows, e.g. where only small spillages may occur and the risk of spillage is small.

-According to the environmental studies the biggest part of oil and other pollutants is washed off in the beginning of the shower while the complete rainwater flow is treated by the oil/water separator.
+According to the environmental studies, the biggest part of the oil and other pollutants is washed off at the beginning of the shower while the complete rainwater flow is treated by the oil/water separator.
 Therefore, although only a part of the peak flow is being processed, the bypass system is ensuring a very efficient oil removal.